flutter/website/get-started/create-and-run.md

 make a change to your source code, tell your IDE or command-line tool that you want to hot reload, and see the change in your simulator, emulator, or device.

-  1. Change the string `'Hello from Flutter!'` to `'Hello from my app!'`
+  1. Change the string `'You have pushed the button this many times:'` to `'You have clicked the button this many times:'`
   1. Do not press the 'Stop' button; let your app continue to run.
   1. To see your changes invoke **Save All** (`cmd-s` / `ctrl-s`), or click the **Hot Reload button** (the button with the lightning bolt icon).